 More detail on each of these items can be found below.

 We demonstrated memory enhancement in patients with a history of traumatic brain injury.
 Our team at U. Penn has published extensive clinical data demonstrating our ability to improve memory in neurosurgical patients.
 Nia co-founder Mike Kahana has now extended these results to neurosurgical patients with a history of traumatic brain injury.
-In eight patients with a history of TBI, he used a research prototype to demonstrate that closed-loop neurostimulation of temporal cortex improves verbal memory by 19%, a 0.4 standard deviation improvement.
+In eight patients with a history of TBI, he used a research prototype to demonstrate that closed-loop neurostimulation of temporal cortex improves verbal memory by 19% (equivalent to an effect size of 0.44).
 These data replicate and extend our previous findings and provide proof of concept that our therapy is effective in our intended clinical target: patients with TBI.
 Read the full manuscript here: https://t.co/S0p3OfKT8q

 We completed development of our bench-top prototype and confirmed our cybersecurity architecture with the FDA.
 We have now completed development of the bench-top prototype of our neurostimulation device for the treatment of memory loss.
 The prototype demonstrates the core system functionality of “closed-loop” neurostimulation, allowing the device to adjust stimulation according to changes in the patient’s ongoing brain activity, as well as the wireless link between the implantable and wearable components.
 In addition, we recently met with the FDA to review our cybersecurity architecture, which protects the Nia device from hacking — an important aspect of modern medical device development.
 The meeting resulted in agreement on our proposed architecture, significantly reducing our regulatory risk.
 This is the third pre-submission meeting that we have held with the Agency.
 Previous meetings reviewed our clinical trial design and the therapy’s risk-benefit justification.